 Throughout the year Mackle Park also hosts many events, including movie nights, farmers markets, and Christmas specials.

 Marco Island Farmers Market

-Even outside of the summer high tourist season, there are plenty of places to go in Marco Island.
-If you’re looking for a more local vibe, be sure to check out the Marco Island Farmers Market.
+Even outside of the summer high tourist season, there are plenty of places to go on Marco Island.
+If you’re looking for a more local vibe, be sure to check out the Marco Island Farmers Market on Andalusia Terrace.

 Marco Island Farmers Market offers a wide variety of seasonal fresh fruits and vegetables.
 Arrive early, grab a cup of joe from “Farmers Market Coffee.”
 Mosey through the white tents as you pick up favorites like ripe strawberries or freshly baked bread.